Bharti Airtel rejigs corporate structure to sharpen focus on digital | Business

 ''It is intended to eventually fold the DTH business into Airtel Limited to move towards the NDCP vision of converged services to customers,'' it added.

-The company has approached the government to seek clarity on licensing policy given that carriage that is telecom and DTH is currently being regulated and managed under two separate ministries of communications and I&B, respectively.
+The company has approached the government to seek clarity on licensing policy given that carriage that is telecom and DTH is currently being regulated and managed under two separate ministries of communications, and Information and Broadcasting (I and B), respectively.

 Airtel Payments Bank will remain a separate entity under Bharti Airtel and ''work closely with the growing customer base to play a pivotal role in realising the digital opportunity that payments and financial services provide''.